kakaobrain/kogpt/README.md

 ### GPU
 The following is the recommended minimum GPU hardware guidance for a handful of example KoGPT.
 * half-precision requires NVIDIA GPUS based on Volta, Turing or Ampere
-* 32GB GPU RAM in the rqruied minimum memory size
+* 32GB GPU RAM in the required minimum memory size

 ## Usage